sidharthan003/Shabdha/README.md

 - For best results, use clear, well-lit videos with visible gestures.
 - You can segment gestures using subtitles or manual annotation if your video contains multiple gestures.
 - Use the labeled CSVs to train gesture recognition models (e.g., LSTM, CNN, Transformer).
+- Future work: Integrate full pipeline for transcript-to-animation and delivery.

 ---